Warhammer: Vermintide 2: Expansions

 The fourth major DLC, the game's second expansion, was titled "The Chaos Wastes" and released for PC in April 2021.
 The expansion added five weapons, sixteen maps (collectively exceeding the size of the base game's maps), and a new roguelike game mode with randomized level composition and variable buffs and challenges enacted on both the players and the enemies.
 Weapon progression is separate from the main game mode, as equipment must be upgraded with tokens found within the Chaos Wastes.
 The story concerns the Ubersreik Five making an expedition into the main base of Chaos, the titular Wastes, in an attempt to use the power of the Citadel of Eternity to beseech more benevolent deities to aid them in their battle.
 Most of the content is free for owners of the game, with only the weapons being paid content in a separate bundle called "Forgotten Relics."

+On November 8th, 2022, the first map of the "A Treachorous Adventure" update, "Trail of Treachery" released, with the follow-up map "Tower of Treachery" releasing on March 28th, 2023.

+4 Maps have been released as part of the free "Karak Azgaraz" update.
+3 of these maps, released on June 13, 2023, are remastered versions of the Vermintide 1 DLC maps, with the final map, "A Parting of the Waves" releasing on April 11th, 2024, and adding a new enemy to the game, the Chaos warrior with Shield.

-Each of the five heroes will receive a new career via DLC.
+Each of the five heroes have received a new career via DLC.
 Each career comes with two new weapons, a new ability, and a skill tree.
-The first was Markus Kruber's melee-focused "Grail Knight" class, released June 2020.
-The second was Bardin's crank-gun toting "Outcast Engineer", released November 2020.
-The third was Kerillian's magic-wielding "Sister of the Thorn" class, released June 2021.
-The fourth was Saltzpyre's hammer-swinging and divinely-protected "Warrior Priest" class, released December 2021.
+The first was Markus Kruber's melee-focused "Grail Knight" class, released in June 2020.
+The second was Bardin's crank-gun toting "Outcast Engineer", released in November 2020.
+The third was Kerillian's magic-wielding "Sister of the Thorn" class, released in June 2021.
+The fourth was Saltzpyre's hammer-swinging and divinely-protected "Warrior Priest" class, released in December 2021.
+The fifth was Sienna's corrupted, scythe-wielding "Necromancer" class, released October 2023.

+In November 2024, Vermintide 2 experienced a surge in popularity, attracting 500,000 new players during the launch week of its Versus PvP mode.
+Fatshark celebrated the milestone with major discounts on the base game, alongside the announcement of the free "Verminous Dreams" DLC, releasing on December 9, 2024.
+The DLC introduces a new level, updates to the Versus mode, and a seasonal event, further expanding the game’s content and appeal.